 For decades, homelessness has been a major health problem that defies easy solutions.

-Defined by U.S. federal legislation as people who "lack a fixed, regular, and adequate nighttime residence," determining how many homeless people there really are remains a perennial problem.
-Part of the difficulty in understanding how common homelessness really is deals with the relative invisibility of homeless people who, for their own safety, often prefer to stay hidden to avoid criminal victimization or possible arrest.
-Since many jurisdictions make vagrancy a criminal offense, homeless people are often driven even further underground and the living conditions they endure are typically appalling.
+The homeless are defined by U.S. federal legislation as people who "lack a fixed, regular, and adequate nighttime residence."
+Determining how many homeless people there really are remains a perennial problem.
+Part of the difficulty lies with the relative invisibility of homeless people, who, for their own safety, often prefer to stay hidden to avoid criminal victimization or possible arrest.
+Since many jurisdictions make vagrancy a criminal offense, homeless people are often driven even further underground, and the living conditions they endure are typically appalling.

-Overall results showed that 5.6 percent of all veterans referred for mental health services experienced homelessness within the following twelve months.
-Women showed a slightly higher risk than men (7.6% vs. 5.4%) and risk of homelessness also seemed strongly linked to age.
-Veterans aged 46-55 years were most likely to become homeless though veterans in other age groups were also represented.
+Overall results showed that 5.6 percent of all veterans referred for mental health services experienced homelessness within the following 12 months.
+Women showed a slightly higher risk than men (7.6 percent vs. 5.4 percent), and the risk of homelessness also seemed strongly linked to age.
+Veterans aged 46 to 55 years were most likely to become homeless, though veterans in other age groups were also represented.

 In looking at specific risk factors, not being married and having a substance abuse problem appeared to be the strongest predictors of later homelessness.
-Other factors that were identified included: being Black, having a low income, and falling into the 46-55 age group.
+Other factors that were identified included: being Black, having a low income, and falling into the 46 to 55 age group.

 Tsai, Jack; Hoff, Rani A.; Harpaz-Rotem, Ilan, One-year incidence and predictors of homelessness among 300,000 U.S. Veterans seen in specialty mental health care.
 Psychological Services, Vol 14(2), May 2017, 203-207.